Martha McClellan Brown: 1880s and beyond

 In the winter of 1881–82, from a caucus of Republicans, directed by Simon Cameron, she received the tender of the highly remunerative position of Superintendent of Public Instruction in the State of Pennsylvania.
 To have accepted that offer, she would have been compelled to abandon her work with the Prohibition Alliance, without any one to take her place; hence she did not accept.

 In October, 1881, Brown gathered through personal letters, special circulars, and press notices a large National Conference of leading Prohibitionists and reformers in the Central Methodist Episcopal Church, New York City.
 Before that Conference, she made one of her most impassioned appeals for unity among temperance workers, whereby the National Prohibition Alliance was led to unite formally with the Prohibition Reform Party.
 The success of the New York conference led to a similar conference in Chicago the following year, August, 1882, which was arranged for by Brown, and which was more successful than the one held in New York.
 Many of the old leaders of the Prohibition Reform Party were induced to attend the Chicago conference.
 At that conference, Frances E. Willard and her immediate following of Home Protectionists and the WCTU were brought into the Prohibition Party, besides many local organizations of temperance workers.
 Brown thereupon dropped the non-partisan National Prohibition Alliance, believing that it had served its purpose.

 In the summer of 1882, Dr. and Mrs. Brown were elected to the presidency and vice-presidency of the Cincinnati Wesleyan College.
 The entire management of the institution thereafter devolved upon them, with Brown holding a professorship as well as the vice-presidency of the college, having previously received the degrees of Ph.D. and LL.D.
 During that time, she twice visited Europe and was warmly received among reformers and scholars abroad.
 In Cincinnati, she became prominent in civic affairs, including organizing school mothers’ clubs; launching a summer program from the city's poor children; establishing the Fresh Air Movement; and serving as president of the Woman's Rotary Club in 1914.

+In 1886, her son Orvan Graff Brown founded the Twin Valley College in Germantown, Ohio.
+Mr. And Mrs. Brown were on the school's board of directors for the remainder of their lives.
+In 1894, at Mrs. Brown's suggestion, the school was converted into the Miami Military Institute.

 Personal life

 In 1858, she married Reverend W. Kennedy Brown.
 Together, they had six children: Orvon Graff (1863), Westanna O’Neil, Charme, Richard McClellan, Marie, and Kleon Thaw (1886).

-After four days of illness, Brown died on August 31, 1916 in Dayton, Ohio of ptomaine poisoning, after being ill for four days.
+After four days of illness, Brown died on August 31, 1916, in Dayton, Ohio of ptomaine poisoning, after being ill for four days.
 Her papers are held in a collection by Wright State University.